 What is the valuation of your startup… employees?

-Ways to Gauge Employee Value Index
+Here are some important ways to Gauge Employee Value Index

 There is a direct correlation between a good team and a successful startup.
 Startup employees are often judged using various performance ratings.
 A positive rating for employees ensures the team is passionate and driven offering a higher ROI to the company.